JoannaLapa/Products-listing/README.md

 Pictures were adopted for performance:

-- the quality was limited to 70% with Photopea, saved as img and optimised with [squoosh.app](https://squoosh.app);
+- the quality was limited to 70% with Photopea, saved as jpg and optimised with [squoosh.app](https://squoosh.app);

 - icon was converted to svg for better performance and easier styling.